googleapis/testing-infra-docker/php/README.md

 > The docker images for running PHP Kokoro builds for Cloud repositories.

 ## Docker Registry
+The images for individual versions of PHP are available at `gcr.io/cloud-devrel-kokoro-resources/php##`.
-This image is available at `gcr.io/cloud-devrel-kokoro-resources/php##`.
-You can try it out by running:
+You can try them out by running:

 ```sh
 $ docker run --rm -it gcr.io/cloud-devrel-kokoro-resources/php72